Alegzandra/Python-for-Cognitive-Science/README.md

 # Python-for-Cognitive-Science
-Basic Programming Class for Cognitive Science students at University of Bucahrest, Faculty of Psichology and Educational Sciences
+Basic Programming Class for Cognitive Science students at University of Bucharest, Faculty of Psychology and Educational Sciences